Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/create-a-mobile-property.md

 # Set up a mobile property

-To create and configure a mobile property in [Experience Platform Launch](https://launch.adobe.com), complete the following steps:
+A property is a container that you fill with extensions, rules, data elements, and libraries.
+To use these resources, you need to create and configure a mobile property in [Experience Platform Launch](https://launch.adobe.com).

-{% hint style="info" %}
-Having trouble creating a mobile property or need access to Experience Platform Launch?
-See [User Permissions](https://docs.adobelaunch.com/launch-reference/administration/user-permissions).
-{% endhint %}
+## Set up groups and users

+Launch is fully integrated with your Adobe ID.
+User permissions are managed through the Admin Console with other Adobe products and solutions from the Creative Cloud, Document Cloud, and Experience Cloud.

+For detailed instructions on how to create groups and add users for Launch, see [User permissions](https://docs.adobe.com/content/help/en/launch/using/reference/admin/user-permissions.html).

+## Log in to Experience Platform Launch

+After Expeience Platform Launch rights have been added to your Adobe ID, log in to Launch.
+You can do this by going to https://launch.adobe.com or by logging in to the Experience Cloud (https://experiencecloud.adobe.com), navigating to the Activation page, and clicking on Launch.

 ## Create a mobile property

+1. Log in to Experience Platform Launch.
+2. On the main page, reiew the list of existing mobile and web properties.
-1. Click **New Property**.
+3. Click **New Property**.
 2. Type a name and select **Mobile** as the platform.

    If necessary, you can change the [**Privacy** ](../resources/privacy-and-gdpr.md#setting-privacy-status) and **HTTPS** settings later.

 3. Click **Save** to create the mobile property.
-4. Locate the new property in the displayed Properties list and open it.
+4. Search for the property you just created and open it.

 {% hint style="danger" %}
 The default privacy status is set to _opted in_ and might impact data collection.
 For more information, see [Privacy and GDPR](../resources/privacy-and-gdpr.md).
 {% endhint %}

+## Install your extensions

+An extension is an integration built by Adobe or an Adobe partner that adds new and endless options for the tags that you can deploy to your sites.
+If you think of Experience Platform Launch as an operating system, extensions are the apps that you install so Launch can complete the tasks that you specify.

+By default, all new mobile properties come with the Mobile Core and Profile extensions installed.
+The Mobile Core extension is built by the Launch team to provide a robust default set of data element types for your data layer and event types for your rules.
+Most actions that you want to complete, such as get an ECID, send Adobe Analytics beacons, load the Target global mbox, and so on, will come from extensions that you install from the catalog.
+For more information, see [Add a new extension](https://docs.adobe.com/content/help/en/launch/using/reference/manage-resources/extensions/overview.html#add-a-new-extension).

 ## Set up your extensions

-1. In Experience Platform Launch, click the **Extensions** tab.
+1. In Experience Platform Launch. on the details page for your mobile property, click the **Extensions** tab.

    The **Mobile Core** and **Profile** extensions are installed by default.

 2. On the **Mobile Core** card, click **Configure**.

    ![](../.gitbook/assets/screen-shot-2018-10-02-at-5.02.05-pm-2.png)